Steven-Rock/MatchMatch/README.md

 ## Installation

-Download from github and open with Android Studio
+Download from github and open/run with Android Studio emulator or install to physical device

 ## Frameworks/APIs used